 The first is a book of rather pretty witches, where as the others contain witches, fairies, gothic and even a bit of steampunk.
 Nikki has her own sweet, fun style, and her pictures are unlike other fantasy artists who produce cute images because she has not gone for the ‘big eye’ look.

 I found the pictures fun to colour, and if there is one criticism it would be the paper, which I found difficult to layer colour on….a little smooth maybe?
 I had to press really hard to get any depth to the shading even with my Faber Castell Polychromos, but it made highlighting quite easy.
 That said, I DID manage it, so it is a minor criticism.
 The paper quality allowed the use of a Sharpie pen to colour the black without any problem, and there was very little bleed through to the back of the paper.

 Some images have detailed backgrounds, and some don’t, which allows scope for you to add your own ‘extras’ if you wish.

 All in all these are fun books and deserve to be in your stash!!

 I was delighted to be asked by the lovely Linda Ravenscroft to review her new colouring book “Fairy and Fantasy Art 2″.
 I have worked my way through book 1 already, so a new book was welcomed.

 Linda is a fairy and fantasy artist living in Glastonbury in the UK where she has a shop and gallery called ” The Mystic Garden”.
-Although she has painted since she was young, she did not become a professional artist until 1994 after giving birth to her daughter.
+Although she has painted since she was young, she did not become a professional artist until after the birth of her son Dorian.